Skip to content

 Filing your taxes as an independent business owner doesn’t have to be a struggle.
 Use our DIY tax filing checklist to stay organized during tax season.

-If you’re a single-owner LLC or sole proprietor, doing your own self-employment taxes is actually much simpler than you might expect.
-You don’t have to worry about a corporate tax return or any W-2s for employees (assuming that any assistants or freelancers that you hire are paid as independent contractors).
+If you’re a single-owner LLC or sole proprietor, doing your own self-employment taxes can actually be the best option for a seamless tax season.
+You don’t have to worry about a corporate tax return or any W-2s for employees—making the entire process incredibly straightforward (assuming that any assistants or freelancers that you hire are paid as independent contractors).

-Not only will you save a couple of bucks on an accountant, but more importantly, doing your own bookkeeping and filing your own taxes helps you feel more in control of your business.
-It will give you a much better understanding of how business income taxes work and how your business is doing on a micro and macro level.
+Not only will you save a couple of bucks on an accountant, but doing your own bookkeeping and filing your own taxes helps you gain more control over your business.
+A plus, it also gives you a much better understanding of how business income taxes work and how your business is doing on a micro and macro level.

 Jump to: